 The truth is sometimes diet and exercise alone don’t lead to effective weight loss due to biological blockers.
 It’s not your fault, and it’s usually not something you can figure out or fix on your own.
 The good news is that medication may work with your body to help you lose weight.
 In fact, according to the Obesity Medicine Association, “Prescription medication doubles to triples the odds of losing 5-10% body weight (or more).”

 This is where Found comes in!
-In addition to lifestyle coaching, Found’s personalized weight care program has a medical team that works with each member to determine if prescription medication can help them reach their weight loss goal.
+In addition to lifestyle changes, Found’s personalized weight care program has a medical team that works with each member to determine if prescription medication can help them reach their weight loss goal.
 One of the many pharmaceutical treatments the Found medical team may offer is phentermine, an FDA-approved drug for weight loss.

 Phentermine is an FDA-approved medication that physicians commonly prescribe for weight loss.
 It works by: